Homemade Strawberry Ice Cream

 Instructions

-• Place strawberries and sugar in a bowl, stirring gently to thoroughly coat strawberries.
+• Combine strawberries and sugar in a medium bowl.

 • Let sit for 30 minutes, or until sugar dissolves, stirring occasionally.